Mark Weber Fund

 “I’m proud to have spent my career teaching art at STLCC.
 I value the education this college provides, and I’m excited to create this scholarship to help students achieve their artistic and educational goals.” - Mark Weber

-Donations to the Mark Weber Scholarship Fund can be made online, via payroll deduction, by phone or mail.
+The Foundation is currently seeking additional funds to the Mark Weber Scholarship.
+If you would like to give to this scholarship, donations can be made online, via payroll deduction, by phone or mail.

 About Weber’s Career